akouirouk/akouirouk/README.md

 Data Engineer
 ------------------

-I have been coding for over 4 years.
-The first programming language that I was introduced to was C, as it is for most new devs, but shortly after I started my Python journey and haven't looked back since.
+The first programming language that I was introduced to was C, as it is for most new devs, but not so long after that, I started my Python journey and haven't looked back since.
 I have used Python for my professional work as a Data Analyst (DA) to gain actionable insights from data to drive business decisions.
 My main mission as a DA was to tell a story through data to convey otherwise complex data to an audience.

-Data & Analytics introduced me to various skills within the field, such as building data pipelines, data warehousing, data scraping, and SQL/NoSQL databases.
+Data Analytics introduced me to various skills within the field, such as building data pipelines, data warehousing, data scraping, and SQL/NoSQL databases.
 This is where my Python skills improved the most, giving me the ability to learn new technologies within the field quickly.
+Since then, I have added Rust to my programming tool belt, a blazing fast, memory-efficient language that I have been using within my ELT/ETL data pipelines.

 I pivoted into a Data Engineering role after my time as a DA, putting my AWS certification to use as I develop data pipelines for my freelance clients in the cloud.